 The two most important pieces of any football team might just be the head coach and quarterback.
 When a program enters a season with replacements at both positions, there are going to be some struggles.

-With both Dana Holgorsen and Will Grier no longer in the gold and blue, the Mountaineers must turn to new leadership this year.
+With both Dana Holgorsen and Will Grier no longer in the gold and blue, the WVU football program must turn to new leadership this year.

 Neal Brown enters as head coach coming off three-straight 10 win seasons at Troy.